Nicola Sharp-Jeffs

 Biography

+I draw on the knowledge, experience and insight I gained as founding CEO of Surviving Economic Abuse (SEA) - the charity I established following my 2016 Fellowship to the USA and Australia.
 After seeing the innovative responses to economic abuse in these counties, I was determined to ensure that women in the UK had access to the same support.
-Set up in 2017, the charity has already influenced legislative change and transformed frontline practice.
+Set up in 2017, the charity has pioneered innovative practice, policy and legislative approaches to economic abuse in the UK.

-Pre-2013 I worked within policy influencing and parliamentary roles – again within the violence against women and girls sector.
+Pre-2013 I worked within policy influencing and parliamentary roles – again within the violence against women and girls' sector.
 In October 2020, I was awarded an OBE in the Queen's Birthday Honours for services to survivors of domestic and economic abuse.

 Activity